codecentric/android-timer/README.md

 Some class path variables need to be set up:

-* JUnit-Library (standard Eclipse variable, should be pre-configured)
 * ANDROID_SDK
     * should point to the root directory of your android SDK
     * needs to contain platform level 7